The World War II Hesse Crown Jewels Robbery

 who had married one of the Hesse family members, Prince Philipp.

-settings that the recovered items were worth 1/10 of the previous value.
+the recovered items were worth one tenth of the previous value.

-Visit to Kronberg and Frankfurt - March 2012
+A visit to Kronberg Palace (Schloss Friedrichshof) and Frankfurt - March 2012

 2. Kronberg Palace front